 You really need to incorporate both of these if you want to completely remove cellulite.
 The other bonus is you end up with a nicely shaped and toned body that you can be proud of.

 So to burn the fat it’s easy… just get “huffy and puffy” for 40 minutes a day 3 times a week.
 This can be any form of exercise… a brisk walk, cycling, aerobics, it doesn’t really matter as long as you get yourself to a point where you're puffing but could still carry on a conversation.
 Aerobic exercise is also best done first thing in the morning before you’ve eaten, so that way, your body consumes body fat for energy rather than food.
-It is recommended that you have your cayenne pepper and green tea about an hour beforehand though as these are potent fat burners (thermogenics) and will also give you a nice energy boost.
+It's recommended that you have your cayenne pepper and green tea about an hour beforehand though as these are potent fat burners (thermogenics) and will also give you a nice energy boost.

 To build and tone the muscle, it’s a little more involved.
 Weight training is the only real and effective way to build and tone muscle.
 The other benefit of weight training is it burns body fat, so it’s technically an anaerobic and aerobic type of exercise.
 So you actually get the best of both worlds with this, which is absolutely perfect for anyone with cellulite.
 If you’ve had no experience with weight training before then it would be advisable to find someone who’s experienced in this or find a good gym that can help you.
 You have the option of doing free weights on your own or group classes such as Les Mills Grit or Plyo.
 Both are excellent and extremely effective.
 Once again, be sure to have a teaspoon of cayenne pepper and a pot of green tea an hour before your workout for an extra boost and fat burning aid.

 Well, that ends this article on natural remedies for cellulite.
 And yes we know, there are more remedies and treatments out there for cellulite reduction, but we’ve found feedback to be quite poor with these so we’ve purposely left them out.
 You have more than enough to choose from here anyway.
-So try and utilize and use as many of the remedies listed above as you can for best results.
+So try and utilize and use as many of the remedies listed above as you can for the best and fastest results.
 And please, make a decision to make the internal remedies we’ve listed a lifestyle (and lifetime) choice rather than just a temporary fix for your cellulite.
 Remember, these home remedies aren’t just about getting rid of your cellulite and giving you a smokin hot looking bod (joke), they’re also about making you a much healthier and happier person as well.

 So get out there and go for it!